kdavies4/ModelicaRes/doc/index.rst

   ModelicaRes
 ###############

-**Python utilities to set up and analyze Modelica simulation experiments**
+**Set up and analyze Modelica simulations in Python**

-ModelicaRes is a free, open-source tool to manage Modelica_ simulations, interpret results, and create publishable figures.
-It can be used to
+ModelicaRes is a free, open-source tool that can be used to

 - generate simulation scripts,
 - load and browse data,